-I was born and raised in the highlands of Eritrea, a small country located in Horn of Africa.
 I received my B.S. in Forestry from Alemaya University, Ethiopia; M.S. in Tropical Forestry from Wagningen University, The Netherlands; and a PhD in Forest Resources and Conservation from University of Florida.

 Prior to my PhD study, I was a teaching faculty in the Department of Plant Sciences, University of Asmara, Eritrea for five years.
 From 2007 to 2010, I worked as an associate post-doctoral in Department of Soil and Water Science, where I studied biogeochemical interface plant-soil, with emphasis ecosystem level services of trees and tree-based carbon sequestration.